Carlosleono/Shark_attacks/README.md

 #
 ## **HYPOTHESIS**
 #
 ### 1. The fatality rate in the last 150 years has descended more in the Northern Hemisphere than in the Southern one.
-This could be due to the difference in wealth between the hemispheres.
 ### 2. The average age of the victims has increase in the last century.
 ### 3. White shark attacks are the deadliest